Stepfox/stepfox-ai/readme.txt

 Yes, your API key is stored securely in the WordPress database and is never exposed to the frontend.
 All API calls are made server-side.

+= Why do I sometimes get "Failed to generate code" errors? =

+Intermittent failures can happen due to:
+* Rate limiting - wait 20-60 seconds between requests
+* Complex prompts - try simpler, more focused prompts
+* API quota exceeded - check your OpenAI billing
+* Network timeouts - retry after a moment

+Check the browser console (F12) for specific error messages.

+= Which model should I choose? =

+* GPT-5 — Complex reasoning, multi-step agentic tasks
+* GPT-5 Mini — Cost-optimized reasoning, balanced speed and cost
+* GPT-5 Nano — High-throughput, simple tasks
+* GPT-4o — Great overall with vision capabilities
+* GPT-4o Mini — Faster and cost-effective with vision
+* GPT-3.5 Turbo — Fastest and most economical

 = Can I use this with any OpenAI model? =

-Currently, the plugin supports GPT-3.5 Turbo, GPT-4, and GPT-4 Turbo.
+The plugin supports GPT-3.5 Turbo, GPT-4 series (including GPT-4o and GPT-4o Mini), and GPT-5 series (gpt-5, gpt-5-mini, gpt-5-nano, gpt-5-chat-latest).
 You can select your preferred model in the settings.

 = What kind of code can I generate? =